An extreme boundary of acylindrically hyperbolic groups: Preliminaries

 Note that all horofunctions $b_x$ with $x\in X$ are in the same $[\cdot]$-class denoted by $[X]$.
 The following fact follows directly by definition. \begin{lem} Let $b_{x_n} \to b_\xi\in \hU$ and $b_{y_n}\to b_\eta\in \hU$ with $x_n,y_n\in X$.
 If $\sup_{n\ge 1}d(x_n, y_n)<\infty$, then $[b_\xi]=[b_\eta]$. \end{lem}

-\textbf{Convention.} Until the end of section, assume that $X$ is a $\delta$-hyperbolic graph with each edge assigned unit length.
+\textbf{Convention.} Until the end of this subsection, assume that $X$ is a $\delta$-hyperbolic graph with each edge assigned unit length.
 For technical reasons, we consider the horofunction compactification of the vertex set of $X$ so that horofunctions are integer valued.
 This loses no essentials since its $[\cdot]$-closure recovers the whole compactification of $X$.